brynnb/idlequest/README.md

 # IdleQuest

-Idle / incremental game based on Everquest circa 1999.
+Idle / incremental game based on EverQuest circa 1999.
+Lots of features to be determined.
+Overall idea is to have data be as close as feasibly possible to classic EverQuest.
+As one example, all of the race/class/diety/starting zone/point allocations are from the actual EQEmu database, which presumably either matches classic or is pretty close and good enough.
+I also intend to have the same mobs in the same zones dropping the same loot and providing the same level of experience.
+I may adjust combat to be influenced more by weapons

 ## Dev